 How early can one test for pregnancy? | All you need to know

-When does the body start producing HCG?
+When does the body start producing hCG?

 Factors that may affect the test result

-- HCG concentration: Some women have lower levels of HCG early in pregnancy.
+- hCG concentration: Some women have lower levels of hCG early in pregnancy.

 How to get the most accurate result

-When should one repeat the test?
+When should the test be repeated?